 to enjoy the lift accessed skiing

-The price includes 7 nights half-board hotel accommodation based on 2 sharing a twin room, 5 full days guiding of which 1 day off-piste guiding and up to 8 helicopter drops over 4 days.
+The price includes 7 nights half-board chalet accommodation based on 2 sharing a twin room, 5 full days guiding of which 1-day off-piste guiding and up to 8 helicopter drops over 4 days.
+ABS pack and avalanche safety kit (shovel, probe and transceiver).

 The price does not include travel to/from Gressoney, ski passes, lunches, drinks.